-Crane operators use equipment inspection software as a vital job aid in following safety procedures and to help identify equipment damage and defects before operating cranes.
+Crane operators use equipment inspection software as a vital job aid in following safety procedures, enforcing construction safety, and identifying equipment damage and defects before operating cranes and handling items.
 With the use of a mobile device, they use pre-uploaded crane inspection checklists to inspect a tower crane before, during, and after operational shifts.

 Equipment inspection often begins with visual pre-operation checks on the heavy equipment.
 After which, inspectors evaluate work permits, emergency controls, and the stability of other crane components.
 Should there be any issues, they take photos of the defect and use the equipment inspection software to issue corrective actions.